-If you don’t set aside time to clean and prep your grill, it can be easy to “forget,” and then your grill won’t be at its best for the BBQ (and may even ruin foods with smells, grease smoke, and other problems).
-In addition to cleaning your grill, take a walk around your yard and clean up any toys or junk that you’ve been meaning to get rid of – this helps avoid stress on party day.
+If you don’t set aside time to clean and prep your grill, it won’t be its best for the BBQ, and may even ruin foods with smells, grease smoke and other problems.
+Before cleaning your grill, take a walk around your yard and pick up toys or any junk you’ve been meaning to get rid of.
+This helps avoid stress on party day.
 Here’s an easy way to tell how much gas is left in your propane tank.

 BBQ Tips: Use Nets, Canopies and Umbrellas for Shade

-If you don’t have a table umbrella or built-in shade from canopies or a pergola, consider using light netting or simple white bed sheets for quick DIY shade.
-You’d be surprised how much your guests will appreciate the shade!
+If you don’t have a table umbrella or built-in shade from canopies or a pergola, consider light netting or even white bed sheets for quick DIY shade.
+You’d be surprised how much everyone will appreciate the shade!
 For a more ambitious project, consider a grill gazebo instead.

 BBQ Tips: Choose a Signature Drink

 To make your party stand out, pick out a special drink (cocktails or mocktails work well) and one unique food item that you are especially proud of.
 Play up these specialties in your party invitations, and make sure you have enough ingredients for a steady supply.
 Keep food plans simple so you have time to enjoy the party along with your guests.
 These are 13 brilliant ways to store your grill tools.